Almonds are good dietary sources of zinc. A handful provides about 10% of the recommended daily intake! Only fortified milk is rich in zinc, though.

 What’s the zinc content of almond milk?

-Certainly, almond milk is a popular alternative to cow’s milk.
-Unfortunately, almond milk isn’t a good source of zinc.
-It contains only traces of zinc.
+Almond milk is a popular plant-based alternative to cow’s milk.
+But, almond milk isn’t a good dietary source of zinc.
+It contains only 0.07 mg of zinc per 100g.

 |Zinc, Zn||0.07 mg|

 On the other hand, there are many almond milks fortified with zinc.
 For instance, there are fortified almond milks with 3 mg of zinc per serving, which is 27% of the DV.

 Also, almond milks are particularly rich in vitamin E.

 You can find fortified plant-based milks on Amazon.

 Certainly, we shouldn’t depend on almonds to meet our daily needs of zinc.
 However, almonds should be a part of a well-balanced diet that provides high amounts of zinc.

 Actually, we should consume foods high in zinc every day.
 The human body can’t store it.